Thymoma with immunodeficiency: Signs and symptoms

 Most patients present with an immunodeficient state and recurrent sinopulmonary infections in their 4th or 5th decade of life.
 The immunodeficiency may occur before or after the diagnosis of a thymoma.

 Immunodeficiency involves both deficient humoral and cellular immunity.
 Patients have low total serum antibodies.
 The thymoma may inhibit the thymus’s normal role in production of self-tolerant T lymphocytes.
 These T-lymphocytes then attack the B cell precursors in the marrow, preventing maturation and ultimately resulting in hypogammaglobulinemia.

 It is characterized by increased susceptibility to bacterial, viral, and fungal infections.
 Good Syndrome is associated with other autoimmune conditions including pure red cell aplasia and myasthenia gravis.

 Pathogenesis

 The cause of Good Syndrome is unknown.
 It is thought to be an autoimmune process affecting the bone marrow.

 Diagnosis

 Definition

 There are no formal diagnostic criteria.
+Typical laboratory evaluation includes quantitative immunoglobulin levels and lymphocyte subset analysis to assess B, T, and natural killer cell populations.
 Generally it can be defined as an adult-onset primary immunodeficiency associated with thymoma, hypogammaglobulinemia, diminished B and T cells, and inverted CD4/CD8+ ratio.
 It has been suggested that Good Syndrome is a subset of common variable immunodeficiency (CVID).

 Treatment

-The mainstay of treatment consists of thymectomy and immunoglobulin replacement with intravenous immunoglobulin.
-Immunodeficiency does not resolve after thymectomy.
+The mainstay of treatment consists of thymectomy, prophylactic antibiotics, and immunoglobulin replacement with intravenous immunoglobulin.
+Although thymectomy is performed for oncological management, hypogammaglobulinemia typically persists following surgical resection.
 Immunosuppression is sometimes used.

 The Centers for Disease Control and Prevention recommend pneumococcal, meningococcal, and Hib vaccination in those with diminished humoral and cell-mediated immunity.

 Some have advocated prophylaxis with trimethoprim-sulfamethoxazole if CD4 counts are lower than 200 cells/mm^3, similar to HIV/AIDS patients.